Way With Worlds: Ecology and Ecologies

 Now if you’re a writer (or an Evil Overlord . . . or both) if you design your rampaging horde with ecology in mind, they become more believable.
 Maybe they survive by being expert hunters (and gain additional skills at stealth and targeting).
 Perhaps they cache supplies, maybe even instinctively as a kind of animalistic storing habit.
 Maybe they only destroy what they can’t use, their enhanced senses and strong survival instincts letting them quickly assess what to ruin or take.

-Now your rampaging horde is more believable and scary, a race of natural hunters and hoarders who strip towns and encampments bare, wield deadly bows, and move stealthily.
+Now your rampaging horde is more believable and scary, a race of natural hunters and hoarders who strip towns and encampments bare, wield the best compound bow for the money, and move stealthily.
 It’s going to be a believable, terrifying, and interesting threat.

 Your heroes may have to get a lot smarter, ambushing hunting parties, learning their habits, destroying supply caches to stop a retreat . . . and your story gets interesting.